 How to Truncate a MySQL Table With Foreign Key Constrains

-In mysql on 3~6 minutes
+In Mysql on 3~6 minutes

 How to Truncate a MySQL Table With Foreign Key Constrains